krystyna26/Traveller/README.md

 run: `npm run start` and go to localhost:1234 or any shown in terminal

 ---------
-How to comunicate with graphql from browser?
+How to communicate with graphql from browser?
 Lesson 99
 1. define an operation in JS
 2. send that off to the server to fetch a response
 3. access that response